jdragonjds/codeforces/readme.txt

-someone told me to do this ,push my solved cp on this unnecesary stuff but for anyone help
+someone told me to do this ,push my solved cp on this ,this holds no meaning to anyone but the compiler i guess